servicepos/projectsearch/README.md

 **Requirements**

-1. The products must be listed in a user-friendly and elegant way.
+1. The products must be listed.
 You can read a json file with `HttpClient get`
 1. Pagination.
 Show, say 10, products per page.
 Hint: use `slice` pipe
 1. Full text search.
 The user must be able to search for the products using full text.
 Input should be provided via a text input.
 Once a user starts typing the list of products should be filtered using full text search so he can easily find what he needs.
    1. This functionality must be done using https://www.learnrxjs.io/ which is included in angular.